faceyspacey/webpack-flush-chunks/README.md

 ```html
 <div class="../css/Foo__box--asdfe" />
 ```
+*And it does so without creating CSS files, as that's handled by Webpack bundling the client code.*

 Now that we are using this babel transform, pay close attention to how we must override its `.babelrc` in your client webpack config: